-EISA signed a Memorandum of Understanding with ECOWAS in 2016 to implement programme work in support of our vision.
+EISA signed a Memorandum of Understanding with the Economic Community of West African States (ECOWAS) in 2016 to implement programme work in line with EISA's vision.
 By supporting ECOWAS EISA seeks to contribute to improving its election observation in an effort to promote credible democratic elections in the region, as mandated by the Protocol A/SP1/12/01 on Democracy and Good Governance Supplementary to the Protocol relating to the Mechanism For Conflict Prevention, Management, Resolution, Peacekeeping and Security, as well as relevant international and regional election benchmarks for the conduct and monitoring of elections.

-EISA's support to ECOWAS has focused on capacity building for long term observer (LTO) and for Election Management Bodies (EMBs) as well as for core team experts (CTE).
+EISA's support to ECOWAS has focused on capacity building for the ECOWAS Network of Electoral Commissions (ECONEC), long-term observation (LTO) and for Election Management Bodies (EMBs), as well as for core team experts (CTE).

 3-5 Dec 2019

-EISA conducted a pilot training for ECOWAS CTE in Dakar on 3-5 December 2019.
-The workshop gathered participants drawn from national Civil Society Organizations and EMBs of the sub-region.
+EISA conducted a pilot training workshop for ECOWAS CTE in Dakar on 3-5 December 2019.
+The workshop gathered participants drawn from national Civil Society Organizations and Election Management Bodies of the sub-region.

 The workshop comprised 3 modules, namely:

 The EPP Head of Department attended the ECOWAS LTO methodology review workshop in Senegal Dakar on 16-20 September 2019.
 ECOWAS acknowledged support received from EISA and have expressed interest in having EISA develop a training curriculum for in-country briefing of LTOs as part of standardising its training of observers.
 EISA was also requested to review and update the ECOWAS LTO handbook.